Pakistan says it shot down Indian jets, carried out air strikes in Kashmir

 “Only those families are still here which have concrete bunkers built within or along their homes,” said Muhammad Din, a resident of Chakothi, a village in Pakistan-occupied Kashmir near the de facto border.

-India has also continued its crackdown on suspected militants operating in Kashmir, a mountainous region that both countries claim in full but rule in part.
+India has also continued its crackdown on suspected militants operating in Kashmir.

 On Wednesday, security forces killed two Jaish militants in a gun battle, Indian police said.